mookiedog/ptwd/README.md

 Official Microsoft installation instructions are located [here](https://code.visualstudio.com/docs/setup/windows).
 If that link goes dead, just google 'installing VS Code', and find a Microsoft link that tells you how to do it.

-If you are developing on a linux machine, VS Code can be installed as a native linux app using .deb or .rpm mechanisms.
+If you are developing strictly on a linux machine, VS Code can be installed as a native linux app using .deb or .rpm mechanisms.
 Google for the VS Code linux download page and there will be instructions.

 Once you have VS Code installed, you need to add a bunch of extensions, as described in the next section.